Pinus virginiana

 Plant grows in the wild/spontaneouslyPlant is native to PA

 A medium-sized tree with long spreading horizontal branches often with scraggly appearance.
-Grows in poor soils such as clay and used to reforest areas with eroded soil.
+Grows in poor soils such as clay and is often used to reforest areas with eroded soil.
 This pine can grow in pure stands or with other pine species, and quickly colonizes open spaces such as abandoned farms or burned places.
 The tree lives up a 100 years.
 The cones stay on for many years.
 Deers browse on young branches and saplings in winter.

 Grows in sandy soils, clay, and old fields.